StanfordLegion/regent-fft/README.md

   * FFT operations are backed by FFTW, so at the moment the run CPU-only and only on a single node.
 (OpenMP is hypothetically possible, but I haven't tested it yet.)

+  * Optimization: Currently we take the approach of "always measure" with FFTW.
+This isn't even an option with cuFFT.
+Should this be exposed?

+  * Missing features:
+      * strides
+      * batches
+      * complex32
+      * backwards
+      * split
+      * real